Sigmanor/vscode-chutes-quota/README.md

 # Chutes.ai Quota Monitor for VSCode

-A VSCode extension that monitors your Chutes.ai API quota usage and displays it directly in the status bar with real-time updates.
+A VSCode extension that monitors your Chutes.ai API subscription quota usage and displays it directly in the status bar with real-time updates.

+**Note**: This extension is an independent third-party tool and is not officially affiliated with or endorsed by chutes.ai or its developers.
+It is designed to help users monitor their subscription quotas.

 ## Features

-- **Status Bar Integration**: Shows current quota usage in format "Chutes: 380/2000 (19%)"
+- **Status Bar Integration**: Shows current subscription quota usage in format "Chutes: 380/2000 (19%)"
-- **Detailed Tooltips**: Hover over the status bar item to see detailed breakdown
+- **Detailed Tooltips**: Hover over the status bar item to see detailed breakdown of your subscription quota
 - **Auto-refresh**: Automatically updates quota information every 5 minutes (configurable)
 - **Manual Refresh**: Use the command palette to manually refresh quota data
 - **Secure Token Storage**: API tokens are stored securely using VSCode's built-in secret storage